Source: iMore

 The only truly deleted photo is the one never shared or taken.
 Everything else is mitigation.

-Delete local backups
+Opt for local backups

 If you want a backup of your photos — all your photos — but don't want them online, you can backup your photos to your Mac or Windows PC using iTunes or any camera capture app.
-It makes sure you'll still have your photos in the event you lose or break your iPhone but it also means there'll be copies on your computer, which is another place you'll have to protect.
+This makes sure you'll still have your photos in the event you lose or break your iPhone but it also means there'll be copies on your computer, which is another place you'll have to protect.

 The only copy that can't get out is no copy at all.